-We will disregard any votes cast on proposals 2, 3.1, 3.2, 3.3 and 3.4 by any of the directors and any of their associates.
+We will disregard any votes cast on proposals 2, 3.1, 3.2, 3.3, 3.4 and 3.5 by any of the directors and any of their associates and on proposal 4 by stockholders and CDI holders who participated in the August public offering and any of their associates.
 We will not disregard a vote, however, if it is cast (1) by a person as proxy for a person who is entitled to vote, in accordance with the directions on the proxy form or (2) by the person chairing the Annual Meeting as proxy for a person who is entitled to vote, in accordance with a direction on the proxy form to vote as the proxy decides.